userjack6880/Open-DMARC-Analyzer/README.md

 Valid date signifiers are `m`, `w`, and `d` for "month", "week", and "day".

 # Docker
 A docker image is provided for ease of deployment.
 The image is based on the official PHP 8.2 image, and is configured to use Apache 2.4.
-The image is configured to use the MaxMind DB Reader package, and the GeoLite2 City database is included in the image.

 The image is available on [GitHub Container Registry](https://github.com/userjack6880/Open-DMARC-Analyzer/pkgs/container/open-dmarc-parser).